standrewsdigital/digital-pattern-library/README.md

 ## 1. Introduction

-The digital pattern library is a system-agnostic resource to ensure a consistent look and feel for all digital products at the University of St&nbsp;Andrews.
+The digital pattern library (DPL) is a system-agnostic resource to ensure a consistent look and feel for all digital products at the University of St&nbsp;Andrews.

 It acts as a central repository for the source code of each pattern used on the University website and web applications, and also documents coding standards, colours, and other development criteria for digital products.